 - 1. R and W thermostat contacts close, initiating a call for heat. - 2.
 Integrated control module performs safety circuit checks. - 3.
 The induced draft blower is energized causing pressure switch contacts to close.
-Induced draft blower remains energized for pre-purge period.
-Humidifier terminals are energized with induced draft blower. - 4.
-Ignitor warm up begins after pre-purge is completed. - 5.
+Induced draft blower remains energized for pre-purge period. - 4.
+Ignitor warm up begins after pre-purge is completed.
+The ignition control has a WARM UP PERIOD OF 17 SECONDS. - 5.
 Gas valve opens at end of ignitor warm up period, delivering gas to burners to establish flame. - 6.
 The control checks for a signal from the flame sensor within seven (4) seconds after the gas valve is energized.
 Gas will only continue to flow if a flame signal is present. - 7.
-Circulator blower is energized on heat speed following a fixed thirty (30) second blower on delay.
-Electronic air cleaner terminals are energized with circulator blower. - 8.
-Furnace runs, integrated control module monitors safety circuits continously. - 9.
-R and W thermostat contacts open, allowing the gas valve to cycle off. - Induced draft blower is de-energized following a fifteen (15) -second post purge.
-Humidifier terminals are deenergized. - 11.
-Circulator blower is de-energized following a selectable heat off delay period (90, 120, 150 or 180 seconds).
-Electronic air cleaner terminals are de-energized. - 12.
+Circulator blower is energized on heat speed following a fixed thirty (30) second blower on delay. - 8.
+Furnace runs, integrated control module monitors safety circuits continuously. - 9.
+R and W thermostat contacts open, allowing the gas valve to cycle off. - Induced draft blower is de-energized following a fifteen (15) -second post purge. - 11.
+Circulator blower is de-energized following heat off delay period. - 12.
 Furnace awaits next call from thermostat.